Grammarly Home

 • I’m glad we got a chance to connect.

-Congratulating your recipient on a recent accomplishment or good news is a positive way to start your email and provide acknowledgment.
-It’s thoughtful, genuine, and shows you’re keeping up with the recipient’s latest achievements.
+Congratulating your recipient on a recent accomplishment is a positive way to start your email that shows you’ve been paying attention.

 6 [Mutual contact’s name] said I should reach out